techunits/kontrolwp/readme.txt

 Using our custom taxonomy manager, you can create new taxonomies, edit / disable current ones, assign them to selected post types, set permissions and automatically generate all labels for a new custom taxonomies in just seconds.

+####Post Duplicator

+Post duplicator will allow you to Clone any existing post/page/custom post type along with it's custom fields data to a new editable post draft.
+Then you can make minor changes to the new draft post and publish live faster.

+This will help content editors to create/manage artciles ever than before.
+As we have integrated this exciting features into KontrolWP itself so developers don't need to install or look for any other plugin for this purpose only.

 ###Information, Screenshots and Support

-For more information, screenshots and support, please visit our website at [http://www.kontrolwp.com](http://www.kontrolwp.com)
+For more information, screenshots and support, please visit our website at [https://www.kontrolwp.com](https://www.kontrolwp.com)

 == Installation ==